SimLoads/xavi/README.md

 ```
 XaviSNS.py -c testwave -f test1 -l 1 -r 1000
 ```
-Here, we're calling the 'testwave' function which generates a tone.
-We're saving the output to a file called 'test1', with a 1 second length and frequency of 1000 Hz.
+Here, i'm calling the 'testwave' function which generates a tone, and saving the output to a file called 'test1', with a 1 second length and frequency of 1000 Hz.
 If you need help with parameters, simply type:
 ```
 XaviSNS.py -h
 ```

 Here's another example.
-If we want to send the sound of 'test1.wav' to both my headphones and my speakers, we can use Livebridge.
-To begin, let's take a look at my available devices.
+Say I want to play that file back to my headphones and speakers at the same time, so I can show some friends my brand new sine wave.
+To list available audio devices, use:
 ```
 XaviSNS.py -c livebridge
 ```